dreamcat4/docker-images/ps3netsrv/README.md

 ### File permissions

-By default ps3netsrv will run as an alias of the user `nobody`.
-Meaning the default `uid:gid` of `ps3netsrv:ps3netsrv` is `65534:65534`
+By default ps3netsrv will run as the `ps3netsrv` user and group.
+With a default `uid:gid` of `38008:38008`.
+Same as it's TCP port number.

-You can change the uid and gid to your liking by setting the following docker env vars:
+You can change it's UID and GID to your liking by setting the following docker env vars:

 ```sh
 ps3netsrv_uid=XXX
 ps3netsrv_gid=YYY
 ```

-By specifying the uid and gid as a number, this lets you control which folder(s) ps3netsrv has read/write access to.
+By specifying an alternative uid and gid as a number, this lets you control which folder(s) ps3netsrv has read/write access to.

 #### Crane